 Many years ago, I came across the ministry of Keith Green and his wife, Melody.
 Last Days Ministries had several tracts to instruct, encourage, and strengthen Christians in their faith.
-Below is one that Pastor Dosh sent in.
+Below is a true story that Pastor Dosh sent in.
 He writes:

 She now asked the conductor, "Mister, may I lie here until we get to heaven?"
 "Yes, dear, yes," he answered.
 "Will you wake me up when we get there so that I can see my mommy, and your little girl, and Jesus?" she asked.
 "I so much want to see them all."
 His answer came in broken phrases but with words very tenderly spoken, "Yes, dear angel, yes.
 God bless you."
 "Amen!" was sobbed by more than a score of voices.

 Turning her eyes once more upon the conductor, she questioned him again, "What should I tell your little girl when I see her?
 Should I tell her that I saw her daddy on Jesus' railroad?
 Should I?"
 This brought a fresh flood of tears from all present, and the conductor knelt by her side and, embracing her, wept the reply he could not utter.
 At this point, the brakeman called out the name of another station.
 The conductor got up and asked the brakeman to take care of his duty at that station, for he was busy.
 That was a precious place.
-I Thank God that I was a witness to this scene, and I was sorry that at that point I was obliged to leave the train.
+I Thank God that I was a witness to this scene and was sorry that I was obliged to leave the train at that point.

 A letter from the conductor to Pastor Dosh